CWFC-CCFB/SIMEXGLM/README.md

 ## How to install the package

+The SIMEXGLM package depends on J4R for accessing the Java library.
+Java version 8 or later must be installed on your computer.
+Please see https://github.com/CWFC-CCFB/J4R/wiki#requirements for more information.

-The SIMEXGLM package depends on J4R.
-You must copy and paste these two lines of code in your R console:
+Once Java is installed on your computed, you just have to copy and paste these lines of code in your R console:

 ~~~R
 install.packages("https://sourceforge.net/projects/repiceasource/files/latest/download", repos = NULL,  type="source") ### To install J4R (dependency)